Discovering Mythology (Challenge Kit)

 The god Prometheus {proh-mee’-thee-uhs} and his brother Epimetheus (ep-ee-mee’-thee-us) were given the task of creating man.
 Prometheus shaped man out of mud, and Athena breathed life into his clay figure.
 He then assigned Epimetheus the task of giving the creatures of the earth their various qualities, such as strength, cunning, fur, wings, etc. Unfortunately, by the time he got to man, Epimetheus had given all the good qualities out, and there were none left for man.
 So Prometheus decided to make a man stand upright as the gods did and gave them fire.

 Zeus had Hephaestus create a mortal and give her a beautiful voice.
-Aphrodite gave the creation a goddesses’ face and figure.
+Aphrodite gave the creation a goddess’s face and figure.
 Zeus then had Hermes give the mortal a deceptive heart and a lying tongue.
 This creation was called Pandora, the first woman.
 Zeus gave her a final gift, a jar which Pandora was forbidden to open.
 He then sent Pandora down to Epimetheus, who was staying amongst the men.
 Prometheus had warned Epimetheus not to accept gifts from Zeus, but Pandora's beauty was too great, and he allowed her to stay.
 Eventually overcome by curiosity, Pandora opened the jar and out flew all manner of evils, sorrows, plagues, and misfortunes.
 Afraid, Pandora closed the jar, trapping hope inside.

-Zeus was angry at Prometheus for three things: being tricked on sacrifices, stealing fire for man, and for refusing to tell Zeus which of Zeus's children would dethrone him.
+Zeus was angry at Prometheus for three things: being tricked on sacrifices, stealing fire for man, and refusing to tell Zeus which of Zeus's children would dethrone him.
 Zeus had his servants, Force and Violence, seize Prometheus, take him to the Caucasus Mountains, and chain him to a rock with unbreakable adamantine chains.
-Every day, a giant eagle would come and tear out his liver, then fly away, leaving Prometheus to heal and antagonize over what was to come the next day.
+Every day, a giant eagle would come and tear out his liver, then fly away, leaving Prometheus to heal and agonize over what was to come the next day.
 Zeus gave Prometheus two ways out of this torment.
-One was that he could tell Zeus who the mother of the child that would dethrone him was, and the other was that he meets two conditions: First, an immortal must volunteer to die for Prometheus.
+One was that he could tell Zeus who the mother of the child that would dethrone him was, and the other was that he must meet two conditions: First, an immortal must volunteer to die for Prometheus.
 Second, that a mortal must kill the eagle and unchain him.
 Eventually, Chiron (ky’-rahn), the Centaur, agreed to die for him, and Herakles killed the eagle and unbound him.

 Legends